AndrewSchenk24/AndrewSchenk24.Github.io/index.md

 ### My Data Story
 As a physical therapist and Realtor, I have extensive experience providing solutions to customers and stakeholders of all backgrounds.
 I take pride in my analytical mindset and passion for problem-solving and data-based decision making.
 I am eager to pursue my passion for data analysis and apply my skills to transition to a data role.
-I specialize in data visualization, data cleaning, and data modeling.
 I am proficient in Excel, SQL, and Tableau.
-I am a great team player and have excellent communication skills.
+I have extensive experience collaborating with cross-functional teams to acheive outcomes.
+I have a passion for learning.
+When I'm not continuing to develop my technical and analytical skills I am likely trying to learn Spanish and Mandarin Chinese or not getting that much better at chess!
 I hope you enjoy exploring my data portfolio and please reach out with any questions!

 ---